nicumicle/simple-jwt-login/simple-jwt-login/README.md

 = I would like to create users with different roles.
 It is possible? = Yes.
 In order to be able to create different users with different roles, first you have to create some AUTH Codes, and set the desired roles for each Auth Code.
-After that, for the create user route, simply add the AUTH code in the request, and the role from 'Register User' will be overwritten with the one from Auth Code.
+After that, for the `create user` route, simply add the AUTH code in the request, and the role from 'Register User' will be overwritten with the one from Auth Code.

 == Changelog ==

-The [Changelog](https://github.com/nicumicle/simple-jwt-login/blob/master/Changelog.md) can be found in the github repository https://github.com/nicumicle/simple-jwt-login
+The [Changelog](https://github.com/nicumicle/simple-jwt-login/blob/master/Changelog.md) can be found in the GitHub repository https://github.com/nicumicle/simple-jwt-login

 Also, here you can find the beta version of the plugin, before it is released